The Cost of Information: The Case of Constant Marginal Costs: Model

 Axiom \ref{axm:affinity-1} expresses the idea that the marginal cost of increasing the probability of success of an experiment is constant.
-The axiom admits an additional interpretation.
-In an extended framework where the decision maker is allowed to randomize her choice of experiment, the property
+The axiom is implied by posterior separability---the standard assumption in the literature for cost functions over experiments.\footnote{ A posterior separable cost function is affine with respect to the distribution of beliefs induced by an experiment.
+The distribution of beliefs induced by the diluted experiment $\alpha \cdot \mu$ is a convex combination that puts weight $\alpha$ on the distribution generated by $\mu$ and weight $1-\alpha$ on the prior.
+Thus, under posterior separability the cost of $\alpha \cdot \mu$ is affine in $\alpha$.} It is however, a strictly weaker assumption.
+We also note that for proving our results it suffices to restrict this axiom to $\alpha=1/2$.\footnote{This axiom admits an additional interpretation.
+Suppose the decision maker is allowed to randomize her choice of experiment.
+Then, the property

 ensures that the cost of the diluted experiment $\alpha \cdot \mu$ is not greater than the expected cost of performing $\mu$ with probability $\alpha$ and collecting no information with probability $1-\alpha$.
 Hence, if \eqref{eq:noarb1} was violated, the experiment $\alpha \cdot \mu$ could be replicated at a strictly lower cost through a simple randomization by the decision maker.
-Now assume Axiom $\ref{axm:additivity}$ holds.
+Now assume Axiom $\ref{axm:additivity}$ holds, and the decision maker is allowed to perform independent copies of the diluted experiment $\alpha \cdot \mu$ until it succeeds.
 Then, the converse inequality